splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 =============================================================================

 There are several ways to create a detector.

-.. note:: To create a detector for Splunk APM, see :ref:`apm-alerts`.

 * You can clone an existing detector if you have existing detectors that you want to modify.
 See :ref:`clone-detector`
 * You can customize AutoDetect detectors.
 See :ref:`autodetect-customize`.